 2 or 3 small to medium red potatoes

 2 cut up boneless skinless chicken breasts

 Toss all of this in your Dutch oven and drizzle with olive oil.
-Mix in a packet of dried french onion soup mix until evenly coated.

 Bake until everything is done, stirring half way through.
 Approximately 45 minutes in the Dutch oven or at 400 degrees in the regular oven.
 It’s crispier in the regular oven, but still delicious in the Dutch oven.

 We served this with garlic bread (using no knead 5 minute a day bread), but I think it would be tasty in tortillas as well.

 Do you enjoy cooking over the campfire?
 What’s your favorite camping memory?